 Commentator Position Comment Committee Response 6.
 Superior Court of California County of San Diego by Mike Roddy Executive Officer San Diego, CA 92101 A Overall, this is a good suggestion that will increase efficiency; however, it might be hard to know what records the individual was previously granted access to; they may not be marked or separated out.
 Maybe "inspect and copy any minute order, report, or other document in the juvenile case file that is directly related to the hearing from which the appeal or writ was filed" would be more clear.
 It should also specifically state that any information that is privileged or confidential pursuant to any other state law or federal law or regulation must be redacted or removed.
 The committee notes the commentator's support for the proposal.
-The committee acknowledges that some additional tracking may be required to identify documents to which an individual was provided access in the juvenile court proceedings.
-When the committee was developing the proposal, it considered a variety of different options for identifying the records to which an individual appellant, petitioner, or respondent should have access without a court order.
+The committee acknowledges the commentator's concern about identifying the documents to which an individual previously had access.
+The committee decided not to modify the proposal as suggested by the commentator, however.
+Both in developing the proposal and in reviewing the public comments, the committee considered a variety of different options for identifying the records to which an individual appellant, petitioner, or respondent should have access without a court order.
 The committee considered language similar to that suggested by the commentator, but concerns were raised that even some documents or portions thereof that are directly related to the hearing might not have been made available to all participants in a hearing.
-To try to make it easier to quickly identify at most of the relevant documents, the committee has modified the proposal to indicate that, without a court order, a individual can have access to all documents filed by or served on that individual in the juvenile court proceedings.
+To try to make it easier to quickly identify at most of the relevant documents, the committee has modified the proposal to indicate that, without a court order, an individual can have access to all documents filed by or served on that individual in the juvenile court proceedings.
+Access to all other documents would be through court order.
 The proposed amendment seems to grant access to anyone who files an appeal or writ, even if it turns out that person does not have standing.
 The commentator is correct that the proposal is not drafted to make access to records without a court order dependent upon whether the person has standing to file an appeal or writ.
-Making access dependent on standing would potentially crate difficulties and delay in preparation of the appellate record since standing must be determined by the Court of Appeal.
-Instead, this amendment focuses on clarifying access to those
+Making access dependent on standing would potentially create difficulties and delay in preparation of the